What is a Penetration Test?

 Types of Penetration Tests

-There are three broad types of Penetration Tests -
+There are three broad types of Penetration Test.

-Black Box Testing – This is where Penetration Testers have no knowledge of how an application works or have been given any insights into its structure
+This is where Penetration Testers have no knowledge of how an application works or have been given any insights into its structure.

 Penetration Testers, like real world attackers, take the time to identify possible entry points that were identified during the reconnaissance phase.
 They do this to gather as much information as possible and at this stage will actually query the systems being targeted by the Penetration Test.
 The information collected by the Penetration Tester is systematically harvested whilst individual systems are also identified.
 The Penetration Testers will also examine systems in their entirety which allows them to evaluate security weaknesses that are not necessarily technical in nature.
 The information collected at this phase of the Penetration Test can be used to be proved or disproved during the attack phase.